-Texas has a zero-tolerance law for minors who drive a car or operate a boat under the influence of alcohol.
-If a law enforcement officer stopped you and cited you for driving under the influence (DUIA) or boating under the influence of alcohol, you do not have to try to fight these accusations on your own.
+Texas Penal Code Ch 106.041 is the state’s zero-tolerance law for minors caught driving or operating a watercraft under the influence of alcohol.
+If a law enforcement officer cited you for driving under the influence of alcohol (DUIA) or boating under the influence of alcohol, you do not have to fight these charges on your own.

 Texas Law Is Strict on Underage Drinking and Driving

-Texas Penal Code Ch.
-106.041 – Driving or Operating Watercraft Under the Influence of Alcohol by Minor is the state’s underage drunk driving law.
-TX § 106.01 also covers the operation of watercraft.
+Chapter 106 contains the age-related provisions of Texas’ Alcoholic Beverage Code.
+More specifically, Texas Penal Code § 106.041 covers the driving or operation of watercraft.
 The legal limit for minors in Texas is 0.0.
-If someone between the ages of 18 and 21 gets stopped by police and tests positive with any amount of alcohol in their system on a blood alcohol concentration test, they will likely face this charge.
+Therefore, if the police stop someone between 18 and 21 who tests positive for any amount of alcohol in a blood alcohol concentration (BAC) test, they will likely face this charge.

-Generally, when an adult gets stopped for drunk driving, the police arrest them and take them into custody.
-With a DUIA for a minor, however, the officer does not have to take the teen or young adult into custody.
+Generally, when an adult is stopped for drunk driving, the police arrest them and take them into custody.
+With a DUIA for a minor, however, the officer does not have to conduct an arrest.
 Instead, they may: